webizone/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd prints the absolute path of current working directory
+ls displays the contents list of your current directory